flcerteam/yaki/README.md

 #   BUILD AND COMPILE ASSETS

-If you haven't install node, install it now
+If you haven't install node, <a src="https://nodejs.org/en/download/">install it now</a>

 Run: npm install